-Once you submit, we will send you a receipt and then make arrangements for your grading visit to take place.
 Different arrangements apply depending on the type of accommodation.
 After your visit you will receive a grading report and confirmation of your grade.
 You will have an opportunity to discuss recommendations with your quality adviser.
 Your free grading sign, and/or certificate, will be sent to you.

 Please note: if you are already a participant in one of the schemes we will automatically send a renewal request to you.

 As part of your Visit Wales star quality grading, we will automatically send accommodation and attraction providers an electronic version of the appropriate grading logo to use on marketing materials.
 It will be sent to you by email following confirmation of your grade.

 Make sure you include the logo on any websites, social media profiles, any hard copy literature and business cards.

 There are additional logos available for the ‘Cyclists and Walkers Welcome’ schemes, again these will be sent out automatically once your grading adviser has confirmed your award.

 There are also a range of display signs available to purchase.
 Displaying your stars on a sign is an effective way to show your commitment to providing independently tried and tested good quality accommodation.